 Individual course guidelines vary, so make sure that your instructor approves your topic, and that your topic is appropriate for your audience.
 At some colleges and universities, broad topics are designated as part of the curriculum including, for example, environment, diversity, and technology.
 In your class, you may be challenged to link any of those topics to business, and to prepare an informative or persuasive speech.
-Some colleges and university instructors may also encourage you not to choose topics
+Some colleges and university instructors may also encourage you not to choose topics unless you can connect the issue to a current event or new perspective.
+Don't avoid all controversial topics, as they often intrigue your audience and help maintain interest.
+Just make sure to consider the pre-existing attitudes of your audience when attempting to create an effective, engaging speech.
 In a business setting, you will rarely be given complete freedom to choose your topic.
 You may even have a script and visual aids prepared in advance.
 In the real world the luxury of time for preparation and topic selection are rare, but in a classroom setting you are often given more of an opportunity to choose.
-That choice should not be taken lightly, and should be viewed as an opportunity.
+That that have been done repeatedly over the years, like abortion or the death penalty, choice should not be taken lightly, and should be viewed as an opportunity.
 The classroom is a training ground, and your freedom to explore and experiment is designed to build skills and strengths.
 When you join an employer, you will be asked to prepare a presentation as part of the job; more often than not, there are clear guidelines on what is acceptable and your professionalism is expected.